Swede, German among activists arrested in Cambodia

 Allegations have swirled among opposition groups that the repressive government of Prime Minister Hun Sen has fanned the scandal to smear his enemies -- a charge the government denies.

-The woman was initially helped by rights groups when multiple audio tapes of her conversations with Kem Sokha were leaked online two months ago and she came into the crosshairs of the police, long accused by activists of lacking independence from Hun Sen's government.
+The woman was initially helped by rights groups when multiple audio tapes of her conversations with Kem Sokha were leaked online two months ago and she came into the crosshairs of the police, who activists have long accused of lacking independence from Hun Sen's government.

 That accusation led to five activists last week being charged with bribery, an allegation they deny.